 A. Yes.
 The Company's classification of all fixed costs associated with its production plant assets as 100 percent demand-related ignores the significant portion of the Company's production plant in service that is related to renewable EGUs.
-As stated previously, the composition of generation plants and the role each generating plant plays in system dispatch contributes to the classification of the asset for CCOSS purposes.
-Renewable generation facilities provide limited capacity service for a utility, mainly providing energy service for a utility.
+As stated previously, the composition of generation plants and the role each generating plant plays in system dispatch contributes to the classification of the asset for COSS purposes.
+Renewable generation facilities provide limited capacity service for a utility, mainly providing energy service for a utility.24

-Q. HAVE YOU EXAMINED THE COMPOSITION OF THE COMPANY'S TEST YEAR PRODUCTION PLANT ASSETS?
+11 Q. HAVE YOU EXAMINED THE COMPOSITION OF THE COMPANY'S TEST 12 YEAR PRODUCTION PLANT ASSETS?

-10 A. Yes.
-Exhibit DED-7 examines the individual units comprising the Company's test 11 year production plant in service, including the unit, primary fuel, gross and net plant 12 in service.
-This analysis shows that nearly 52.5 percent of the Company's test year 13 net plant in service is associated with non-dispatchable solar renewable generation 14 resources.

-15 Q. HAS THE UNIQUE ROLE OF RENEWABLE GENERATION ASSETS BEEN 16 RECOGNIZED BY OTHER REGULATORY COMMISSIONS?

 A. Yes.
+Exhibit DED-5 examines the individual units comprising the Company's test year production plant in service, including the unit, primary fuel, gross and net plant in service.
+This analysis shows that 0.6 percent of the Company's test year net plant in service is associated with non-dispatchable renewable generation resources.

+17 Q. HAS THE UNIQUE ROLE OF RENEWABLE GENERATION ASSETS BEEN 18 RECOGNIZED BY OTHER REGULATORY COMMISSIONS?

-The Iowa Utilities Board ("IUB") in a March 2014 Order involving the MidAmerican Energy Company found that demand-based allocations assume, as a basic premise, that all generation is built to meet peak demand, but that this is not the case when examining renewable generation such as wind generators.
-The IUB noted that at the time the average capacity accreditation for wind generation by Mid-Continent Independent System Operations ("MISO") was 14 percent, meaning that 86 percent of nameplate capacity associated with these generators cannot be used to fulfill resource adequacy requirements in MISO.42
+- 19 A. Yes.
+The Iowa Utilities Board ("IUB") in a March 2014 Order involving the MidAmerican - 20 Energy Company found that demand-based allocations assume, as a basic premise, that all - 21 generation is built to meet peak demand, but that this is not the case when examining - 24 See Cause No. 45564 (IURC June 28, 2022) at 17.

+renewable generation such as wind generators.25 The IUB noted that at the time the average capacity accreditation for wind generation by Midcontinent Independent System Operator, Inc. ("MISO") was 14 percent, meaning that 86 percent of nameplate capacity associated with these generators cannot be used to fulfill resource adequacy requirements in MISO.26 The IUB thus found that allocating renewable generation using demand-based allocations produced unreasonable results compared to approaches that considered use during nonpeak periods such as hourly cost modeling.27